FLEXtime: Filterbank learning to explain time series: Discussion and conclusion

 \section{Discussion and conclusion}

-We presented FLEXtime, an approach for time series explainability that utilizes the powerful notion of filterbanks to learn relevant explanations in the frequency domain.
-FLEXtime gives stable, good performance across a range of datasets and metrics, overall outperforming the state-of-the-art baselines.
+We proposed to reimagine time series as explainability over interpretable parts.
+In particular, we presented FLEXtime, an approach to time series explainability that utilizes the powerful notion of filterbanks to learn relevant explanations in the frequency domain.

+FLEXtime outperforms state-of-the-art baselines on faithfulness, smoothness and robustness on a range real-life datasets.
+The datasets cover a variety of domains and comprise time series of variable signal length and number of variables.
+FLEXtime also has competitive performance on localization.
+Simultaneously, FLEXtime outperforms the simpler baseline FreqMask also developed for this study.
+This is likely because FLEXtime reduces the dimensionality of the problem to make for easier optimization by leveraging the fact that frequency information is often localized in bands.

+Additionally, due to the filtering approach, FLEXtime is able to handle streaming time series more smoothly, compared to the remaining methods which would have to rely on windowing to transform the data into the frequency domain.

-Both on faithfulness and robustness, FLEXtime gives the best average rank across datasets.
-Additionally, on the complexity metric, FLEXtime comes only second after Dynamask.
-It is, however, important to note that the complexity can only be interpreted in the light of the faithfulness scores since a sparse solution is irrelevant if it does not highlight the correct regions.
-While FLEXtime has higher complexity than Dynamask on the Digit task, it also achieves the best faithfulness score.
+\textbf{Faithfulness vs. complexity} FLEXtime achieves the best rank on the faithfulness score, but only second best on the complexity score, where it is outperformed by FreqMask.
+It is, however, important to note that the complexity can only be interpreted while simultaneously considering the faithfulness scores since a sparse solution is irrelevant if it does not highlight the correct regions.
+E.g., while FLEXtime has higher complexity score than FreqMask on the Digit task, it also achieves the best faithfulness score.
 This indicates that a more complex solution is needed to adequately describe this dataset.

-In this work, we used FIR filterbanks with parameters tuned through cross-validation to model our explanations.
-This means that not all filterbanks are able to perfectly reconstruct the full signals.
+\textbf{Towards different filter bank designs} In this work, we used FIR filterbanks with parameters tuned through cross-validation to model our explanations.
+This means that not all filterbanks are able to perfectly reconstruct the signals.
 This will rarely be an issue since we are looking for sparse masks that highlight relevant regions of interest.
-However, we believe that future work should focus on investigating the effect of perfect reconstruction filterbanks on the results \cite{vaidyanathan1987a, 127951}.
-Additionally, using tailored filterbanks for the different domains will allow domain experts to utilize prior knowledge to extract meaningful explanations from the data \cite{mittal2021a, chandra2020a}.
+However, we believe that future work should focus on investigating the effect of perfect reconstruction filterbanks on the results \cite{vaidyanathan1987a}.
+Additionally, using tailored filterbanks for the different domains will allow domain experts to utilize prior knowledge to extract meaningful explanations from the data \cite{chandra2020a,mittal2021a}.
+Finally, considering alternative ways to split the signals into interpretable parts may shed light on new avenues for time series explainability.